ztrixack/line-town-election-frontend/TECH.md

 - Written frontend in Preact.JS (TypeScript)
 - Uses ESLint and Prettier to verify code
 - Uses Husky and Lint-staged to ensure the code always follows ruleset
+- Uses Axios to make http requests
+- Uses Stomp and WebSocket to make full-duplex communication between the server and the client.

 <!-- ROADMAP -->
 ## Roadmap